ccwhgetgit/ccwh/_pages/research.md

 Prediction makers offer a compelling vision for decentralized forecasting, yet they struggle with issues of liquidity, price accuracy, and front-running.
 This paper proposes a novel dual-lane mech- anism designed to enhance the efficiency and robustness of such markets: Urgency-Premium Pricing and Batch Auctions.
 The urgency premium lane allows users to execute trades immediately by paying a dynamically determined premium, ensuring prompt execution for time sensitive information.
 Simultaneously, the batch auctions lane periodically processes a collection of trades at an aggregated price, mitigating the impact of toxic flows for liquidity providers.
 Through an initial theoretic analysis, I demonstrate that this mechanism creates a more resilient and user-friendly prediction market environment that balances the economic incentives of both traders and liquidity providers.

+** This was a term paper for Market Design Class (PhD) by Prof Eric Budish and Prof Jacob Leshno.

  <img src="../images/predictionmarkets.png" alt="predictionmarkets" width="600"/>